AJGrey/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script to add execution permission to everybody
+A script to set permission to only users